microsoft/ivy/doc/examples/networking.md

 role.

 In this section, we'll see how to accomplish that.
-That is, we will implment a protocol as a collection of processes communicating over a network.
+That is, we will implement a protocol as a collection of processes communicating over a network.

 ## A network interface

-Ivy provides a simple interface to the Unix Datagram protocol (UDP) in a module called `udp`.
+Ivy provides a simple interface to the Unix Datagram Protocol (UDP) in a module called `udp`.
 Here is the interface specification:

     module udp_simple(addr,pkt) = {